softwaresaved/CW-ideas/content/cw21-hello-world-of-ci-cd.md

 ### **Solution**

-_Explanation of the solution to the problem you have identified_

 I like the idea of doing this as a ‘mob programming’ exercise with a small group of other developers, the idea being that we can learn from and motivate each other.
 Maybe the end result can be packaged as an activity and/or group learning format for others to use and benefit from, but it isn’t a requirement.